“Mommy makeover” usually refers to procedures that combine breast reshaping and body contouring.

 Breast augmentation to lift breast

 As mentioned above, a breast implant alone can result in a lifting of the breast.
 This type of lift naturally results in the smallest incisions and least noticeable scars.
 However, women with advanced deflation or sagginess may not be a suitable candidate for the breast augmentation lift.
-In this population, additional incisions will need to be made to not only improve the skin and volume ratio, but to also lift the nipple to a higher position on the chest wall.
+In order to achieve the best results for women with significant deflation and drooping, additional incisions will need to be made to not only improve the skin and volume ratio, but to also lift the nipple to a higher position on the chest wall.
 Breast implants alone cannot alter nipple position more than 1 or 2 centimeters in relation to the breast fold.

 Breast lift using peri-areola approach (Benelli lift)